Malta in the Eurovision Song Contest 2019: X Factor Malta

 The Maltese artist for the Eurovision Song Contest 2019 was selected through the first season of X Factor Malta, the Maltese version of the British television reality music competition The X Factor created by Simon Cowell.
 The first season premiered on 7 October 2018 and concluded with a final on 26 January 2019.
 In addition to selecting the Maltese Eurovision entrant, the winner also secured a record contract with Sony Music Italy.
 All shows in the competition were hosted by actor Ben Camille and broadcast on Television Malta (TVM) as well on the broadcaster's website tvm.com.mt.

 Selection process

-Acts were able to submit their applications starting from 26 June 2018 either via an online submission form, by Whatsapp messaging a video audition or by attending pop-up auditions held across Malta.
+Singers were able to submit their applications starting from 26 June 2018 either via an online submission form, by WhatsApp messaging a video audition or by attending pop-up auditions held across Malta.
 Producers auditions took place between 13 and 15 July 2018 at Fort St. Elmo where the show's producers assessed the auditioning acts and determined those that would progress through the selection process.
 The chosen auditionees were invited back to the last set of auditions that took place in front of the judges between 1 and 8 August 2018 at Fort St. Angelo.
 The four judges were: